-For rhodium orders over 20 oz please call us at 1 877 775-4826.
+For rhodium orders over 20 oz please call us at 1-866-971-2677.

-Rhodium is part of a group of metals called the platinum group metals (platinum, palladium, ruthenium, iridium, and osmium).
+Rhodium is part of a group of precious metals called the platinum group metals (platinum, palladium, ruthenium, iridium, and osmium).
 These platinum group metals have similar chemical and physical properties.

-In comparison silver is found in 0.075 ppm, platinum’s ground abundance is at 0.005 ppm, gold is uncovered at 0.004 ppm, and palladium is found at 0.015 ppm in the Earth.
+Rhodium has an estimated earth’s crust concentration of 0.001 parts per million (ppm).
+In comparison, platinum’s ground abundance is at 0.005 ppm, gold is uncovered at 0.004 ppm, and palladium is found at 0.015 ppm.

+The world’s main rhodium mining industry is in South Africa.
+About 80% of rhodium mine supply comes from South Africa.
 Russia produces the next largest percentage (about 12%) of the world’s rhodium supply.
 Canada and the USA mine about 3% while Zimbabwe mines about 4% of the world’s annual rhodium supply.

 Annual world rhodium production is about 30 tonnes or just under 1,000,000 troy ounces per year.

 The world uses about 1,000,000 troy ounce of rhodium per year, although some years, rhodium demand outstrips supply, and vice-versa.

 About 80% of rhodium demand comes from the automobile industry.
 Chemical uses account for about 10%, glass applications approximately 5%, and the electrical industry and jewelry uses account for the balance.

 Rhodium investment makes up an extremely tiny portion of overall demand!